Rigorous justification for the space-split sensitivity algorithm to compute linear response in Anosov systems: Computing integrals with respect to

 \subsection{Deterministic method}

 The integral $\mu(g)$ may also be approximated by a deterministic method.
-The advantage is that we do not rely on chance to get an accurate approximation.
-However, the convergence will be slower in general.
-Choose $W$ a one-dimensional submanifold of $M$ whose tangent line never aligns with the stable direction of $T$.
+Choose $W$ a $d_u$-dimensional submanifold of $M$ whose tangent space lieas in an unstable cone for $\phi$.
 For simplicity, we assume that $W$ belongs to $\Sigma$, the space of admissible unstable manifolds used to define the space $\mathcal{B}^{1,q}$ from \cite{GLK} in \S \ref{section:convergence}.
 Choose then a smooth function $\rho : W \to \R_+$ supported away from the boundary of $W$ and such that

 Then, if $n$ is a very large integer, we can approximate $\mu(g)$ by

 Indeed, the linear form

 is bounded on $\mathcal{B}^{1,q}$ (by the very definition of the space), and recalling the decomposition \eqref{eq:iterated_spectral_decomposition} for the Koopman operator we find that